 What is ‘Failover’...

-Imagine you have a stunning, ultra large Userful video wall with 64 screens showcasing important information, with all of your screens being powered from the same video wall processor.
-It is high-priority for you that your video wall runs smoothly non-stop, so you have a second PC in place for redundancy.
+Imagine you have a stunning, ultra-large Userful video wall with 64 screens showcasing important information, with all of your screens being powered from the same video wall processor.
+It is a high priority for you that your video wall runs smoothly non-stop, so you have a second PC in place for redundancy.

 Life is good, as you’ve got it all covered with your video wall, but then - all of a sudden - your hard drive fails, and your video wall is down.
-As quick as possible, the PC's are swapped and everything goes back to normal.
+As quickly as possible, the PCs are swapped and everything goes back to normal.
 That is Failover!

 ...and how does it work with Userful?